dohliam/asciidoc-kate/README.md

 Default syntax highlighting files for Kate are usually stored in the folder `/usr/share/kde4/apps/katepart/syntax/`.
 However, custom syntax highlighters should probably be saved in the local syntax highlighting folder (`~/.kde/share/apps/katepart/syntax/`) in the user's home directory so that they don't get accidentally overwritten during an update.

+NOTE: The above applies to KDE 4.
+If you are using Plasma 5, the local folder for Kate syntax files has changed to `~/.local/share/katepart5/syntax/`.

 ## Usage

-Files with the extension `.adoc` or `.asciidoc` will automatically be highlighted using the rules in `asciidoc.xml`.
+Files with the extension `.ad`, `.adoc` or `.asciidoc` will automatically be highlighted using the rules in `asciidoc.xml`.
 Plain text or other files can be forced to use AsciiDoc highlighting rules by selecting _AsciiDoc_ from the _Highlighting_ menu:

 * __Tools__ > __Highlighting__ > __Markup__ > __AsciiDoc__